caltechlibrary/iga/README.md

 ## Introduction

-[InvenioRDM](https://inveniosoftware.org/products/rdm/) is a research data management (RDM) repository platform based on [Invenio Framework](https://inveniosoftware.org/products/framework/) and [Zenodo](https://www.zenodo.org).
-At institutions like Caltech, InvenioRDM is used as the basis for institutional data and software repositories such as [CaltechDATA](https://data.caltech.edu).
+[InvenioRDM](https://inveniosoftware.org/products/rdm/) is a research data management (RDM) repository platform based on the [Invenio Framework](https://inveniosoftware.org/products/framework/) and [Zenodo](https://www.zenodo.org).
+At institutions like Caltech, InvenioRDM is used as the basis for institutional repositories such as [CaltechDATA](https://data.caltech.edu).
 Of particular interest to software developers is that a repository like [CaltechDATA](https://data.caltech.edu) offers the means to preserve software projects in a long-term archive managed by their institution.

 The _InvenioRDM GitHub Archiver_ (IGA) is a tool for sending software releases from GitHub to an InvenioRDM-based repository server.
-IGA can be invoked from the command line to send releases on demand; it also can be set up as a [GitHub Action](https://docs.github.com/en/actions) to automate the archiving of GitHub software releases in an InvenioRDM repository.
+IGA can be invoked from the command line; it also can be set up as a [GitHub Action](https://docs.github.com/en/actions) to automate the archiving of GitHub software releases in an InvenioRDM repository.
 Here are some of IGA's other notable features:
 * Automatic extraction of metadata from the GitHub release, the GitHub repository, and [`codemeta.json`](https://codemeta.github.io) and/or [`CITATION.cff`](https://citation-file-format.github.io) files if they exist in the repository
+* Thorough coverage of [InvenioRDM record metadata](https://inveniordm.docs.cern.ch/reference/metadata) using painstaking procedures
 * Automatic recognition of common identifier types that often appear CodeMeta and CFF files, such as [ORCID](https://orcid.org), [ROR](https://ror.org), [DOI](https://www.doi.org), [arXiV](https://arxiv.org), [PMCID/PMID](https://www.ncbi.nlm.nih.gov/pmc/about/public-access-info/), and others
-* Thorough coverage of [InvenioRDM record metadata](https://inveniordm.docs.cern.ch/reference/metadata) using painstaking procedures
+* Automatic lookup of human names in [ORCID.org](https://orcid.org) if needed (assuming ORCID id's are provided)
+* Automatic lookup of organization names in [ROR](https://ror.org) (assuming ROR id's are provided)
+* Automatic lookup of publication data in [DOI.org](https://www.doi.org), [PubMed]((https://www.ncbi.nlm.nih.gov/pmc/about/public-access-info/)), Google Books, & other sources if needed
+* Automatic splitting of human names into family and given names using [ML](https://en.wikipedia.org/wiki/Machine_learning)-based methods, if necessary, to comply with InvenioRDM requirements
-* Support for overriding the metadata it record it creates, for complete control if you need it
+* Support for overriding the metadata record it creates, for complete control if you need it
 * Support for InvenioRDM [communities](https://invenio-communities.readthedocs.io/en/latest/)
 * Ability to use the GitHub API without a [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in many cases
 * Extensive use of logging so you can see what's going on under the hood